AMDResearch/Riallto/scripts/linux/xdna-driver-builder/README.md

 ```
 This means that secure boot has not been disabled from the machine and it cannot run the necessary kernel version.

-* When I install the XRT debian package I get an error saying that xocl could not be installed?
-That's okay and can be ignored for now, things should still work, this should be fixed in later driver versions.